The end of diesel

 If diesel is such nasty stuff, why has it been able to become the backbone of our logistics economy in the first place?

 Easy answer.
-First, there is lots of it and second, the diesel engine produces great torque which is good if you want to haul heavy loads from one end of the country to the other or if you want to provide a boost to heavy construction or earth moving equipment.
+First, there is lots of it and second, the diesel engine produces great torque which is good if you want to haul heavy loads from one end of the country to the other or if you want to provide a boost to heavy construction or earth-moving equipment.
 The engine can be built a bit smaller than corresponding gasoline or even gas engines and hence fuel consumption goes down.

 Diesel has falsely been the darling of environmentalists for a long time as those less thirsty engines promised less fuel per kilometer and hence fewer emissions.
 The calculation was made with the devil providing the templates as one liter of diesel produces much more of the real nasty stuff than its corresponding lighter fuel.

 We have fought against the big, visible particles when in fact it’s the very small, Nanoparticles that are far more toxic and much more dangerous.
-Nano Particulate Matter cannot be compared to the soot we see from diesel engines as it goes straight into our bloodstreams, our brains, our cells and it even alters our DNA.
+Nano Particulate Matter cannot be compared to the soot we see from diesel engines as it goes straight into our bloodstreams, our brains, and our cells and it even alters our DNA.

 Nature has not equipped us with any defenses against those new pathogens as they are entirely man-made.
 For clarity – we have been living with fine particulates since giant lizards roamed the planet and way before that.
-Fine desert dust, pollen, and much other natural stuff has been around since the dawn of time.
+Fine desert dust, pollen, and much other natural stuff have been around since the dawn of time.
 But those particles are mountains compared to the real small diesel engine emissions.

 Paradoxically, so-called clean diesel engines make the problem worse as higher temperatures and higher pressures produce much more of the ultra-fine stuff and much less of the bigger particles.
 This is a wanted effect as the bigger particles are outlawed by environmental protection legislation and the Nano-Matter is not yet.